renddrew/wp-sendgrid-transactional/README.md

 ## Usage:

-- Enter your API key etc in the settings file
+- Enter your API key etc in the class-settings.php file

 - Tie the PHP function below to your functions to trigger your email templates.